krishnapatidar458/hacktoberfest2024/Facebook Application Development/README.md

 - `css/`: Contains CSS stylesheets.
 - `js/`: Contains JavaScript files.
 - `images/`: Store your project images.
-- `includes/`: PHP include files for headers, footers, and other common elements.
+- `includes/`: PHP includes files for headers, footers, and other common elements.
 - `pages/`: PHP files for different pages of the application.
 - `config.php`: Configuration file for your database connection.